sebadamo200/BatDetector/README.md

 | `--visualization`                   | Show intermediate outputs with OpenCV GUI              |

 ---

+## Best Camera Setup Tips

+**1. Fix the Camera Firmly**
+Mount the camera securely.
+Even small movements reduce accuracy.
+Keep the view fixed for all images and maintain a single, consistent background.

+**2. Keep Lighting Steady**
+Avoid bright sunlight or flickering lights from windows.
+Sudden changes confuse background subtraction.
+If lighting varies a lot, use `--num_splits` to split images by time (e.g. 24 = split into 24 time-based groups).
+Avoid low light when possible—while the model can handle darkness, good lighting improves results.

+**3. Good Camera Angle**
+If possible tilt the camera slightly upward.
+Make sure bats are fully visible in the frame and if possible too, avoid cropping bats at the edges.
+This helps the model detect them better.

+**4. Simple Background**
+Use flat, clean walls or ceilings.
+Avoid busy textures, vegetation, or moving objects like branches or curtains, this helps the background subtractor work better.

+---

+## Tips for Using the Pipeline

+**1. Add Background Images**
+Use the `--bg_path` option with empty-scene images (no bats).
+It helps the subtractor detect motion more reliably, we advise you to choose the first background images based on the time and advise you to choose at least 5 to 100 images.

+**2. Try Gamma Correction**
+For low-contrast images, try `--gamma_value 1.2` or `1.5` to improve visibility before classification.

+**3. Use `--visualization`**
+See bounding boxes visually to debug and find the best parameters for your scene.

+**4. Tune the Threshold and Weights**
+In `config.py`, adjust `HIGH_CONF_THRESHOLD` to filter predictions: increase to reduce false positives, decrease to catch more bats.
+Use `--visualization` to test first, then re-run with final settings.
+You can also change model weights: ViT (more accurate, slower), EfficientNet (faster, less precise).
+Tune them for your use case.

+**5. Use Both Models or Just One**
+The ensemble (EfficientNet + ViT) is robust.
+But you can use just one by setting its weight to 1.0 and the other to 0.0 in `config.py`.

+**6. Check Results in CVAT**
+Open `.coco.json` in CVAT to inspect and fix bounding boxes.
+This improves annotations and can be used grounth truth dataset for event better future results.

+**7. Group Similar Images**
+Only process images with the same camera, background, and conditions together.
+If light varies, split images by time using `--num_splits`.
+This helps the model learn consistent patterns and improves accuracy.

+**8. Read the Logs**
+Check `summary.csv` and `predictions.csv` for confidence levels and errors.
+Use them to understand model behavior and refine inputs.

 ## Annotating Images with CVAT

 We use [CVAT](https://github.com/openvinotoolkit/cvat) (Computer Vision Annotation Tool) to inspect and refine the model’s detections.
 Below are the steps to install CVAT, set up a “bat” label, and upload/download annotations in COCO format.